 5. Check store ads

 You don’t need a local newspaper to check store ads for the latest discounts before shopping.
-All sorts of stores post their weekly ad or other current sales on their websites, from department stores and supermarkets to home improvement stores and beauty supply stores.
-Even warehouse clubs.
+All sorts of stores post their weekly ad or other current sales on their websites, from department stores and supermarkets to home improvement stores and beauty supply shops.